 OCSE is the U.S. Central Authority for international child support.
 We work with states and countries to provide assistance to families seeking support when family members live in different countries.

-Hague Child Support Convention forms are used for processing cases between Hague Convention countries.
+Use these Hague Child Support Convention forms (fillable PDFs) for processing cases between Hague Convention countries.

 Training - Processing Convention Cases

-To help trainers, central registry staff and caseworkers process international child support cases under UIFSA 2008, OCSE developed a nine-part webinar series.
-We will post training materials after each webinar.
+OCSE developed a nine-part webinar series to help central registry staff and caseworkers process international child support cases under UIFSA 2008.

 - Hague Child Support Convention Judicial Guide - 2018.pdf